-Table 45 Sales of compressed natural gas intended for the propulsion of motor vehicles number of certificates issued number of new certificates (new installations) number of new certificates (installations taken over from other entities) number of certificates with a change (registered office, statutory body, etc.]/ correction (installed capacity, address, etc.) number of terminated certificates (facilities taken over by other entities) number of terminated certificates 5 5 0 0 0 0
+Table 45 Sales of compressed natural gas intended for the propulsion of motor vehicles number of certificates issued number of new certificates (new installations) number of new certificates (installations taken over from other entities) under the certificates with a change (registered office, statutory body, etc.) correction (installed capacity, address, etc.) 0 0 number of terminated certificates (facilities taken over by other entities) number of terminated certificates 5 5 0 0 0 0